modflowpy/flopy/DEVELOPER.md

     pytest -v

-If you want to run all of the autotests the match a pattern run a command like the following from the `autotest` directory
+If you want to run all of the autotests that match a pattern run a command like the following from the `autotest` directory

     pytest -v -k "t01"

-This would run autotests 10 through 19.

 ### Running tests in parallel